fpgaprince/rtd/docs/source/fundamentals.rst

 In a fast multiplier, the partial-product reduction process usually contributes the most to the delay, power, and area of the multiplier.

+Fixed-point multiplication is the same as 2's compliment multiplication but requires the position of the "point" to be determined after the multiplication to interpret the correct result.

+multiplicaton cycles worse case will be the length of the longest multiplicand. it is inefficient, and with optimization, breaking up the algorithm it can be reduced. but worse case would be N length. optimize by looking at the long mulitplication, the shifting and adding.. and where you can reduce.

+You can also implement multiplication directly in logic (LUTs and flip-flops), but it takes significant resources.
+Using dedicated DSP blocks for multiplication makes sense from a performance and logic-use perspective.
+Hence, even small FPGAs dedicate space to DSP blocks.
+Xilinx 7 Series (DSP48E1): 25 × 18 bit
+Xilinx Ultrascale+ (DSP48E2): 27 x 18 bit

+Conclusion.. use DSP.

 Division
 --------------------
 The division is a bit more complex case.
 Generally, the deployment of the division requires a much more complex logic circuit, and for this reason, we tend to avoid, where possible, the use of the division operator unless there are special cases.

 Simple division in which the divisor is a power of 2 can be done, simply by right shifting a vector or array.
 This is contrary to the multiplication method.

+You can’t synthesize it with regular Verilog unless it’s by a power of two, which uses a right shift.

+If must, can do division by a constant.. in which A/B = A*(1/B),

+Using vendor IP..
+These solutions have some drawbacks.
+They are generally demanding in terms of area and they need many clock cycles of execution time.

+Conclusion.
+Use DSP or do in CPU.

 sign extension
 ====================